Tahiti and her Islands

 Manihi is a string of islets where coconut trees and white sand beaches abound.
 It is famous for its pearl farms and is the original home of the Polynesian black pearl.

+As a holiday destination, South Pacific islands offer the visitor many magical experiences.
 Considered to be the most beautiful atoll in Polynesia, Tikehau is an oval crown of small islets with white and pink sand beaches.
 The bright blue lagoon is densely populated with fish which makes for great snorkelling and diving.

 The Marquesas are a group of high islands located about 930 miles northeast of Tahiti.
 They include twelve islands, only six of which are inhabited and are shrouded in an almost constant cloud cover.